The Mitsubishi i-MiEV is a subcompact electric car whose main selling points are its relatively low price and its efficient drivetrain.

 In the ideal driving conditions the i-MiEV can go 62 miles on a single charge.
 Although Mitsubishi claims that the car can achieve a top speed of 81 mph, don't expect it, nor the traditional zero-to-60 mph sprint, to come quickly.

-The i-MiEV can be charged three ways: A standard 120V household outlet takes 22 hours, an optional 240V home charger trims that to 7 hours, while a CHAdeMO level three system like you'll find at some public charging stations will top off 80 percent of the battery in half an hour.
+The i-MiEV can be charged three ways: A standard 120-volt household outlet takes 22 hours, an optional 240-volt home charger trims that to 7 hours, while a CHAdeMO level three system like you'll find at some public charging stations will top off 80 percent of the battery in half an hour.
 The CHAdeMO port has been added to the list of standard equipment for the latest model year.

 Trim Level Breakdown

 Though the i is a very small vehicle, the base model still packs a respectable amount of standard features.
 Such items include an energy-efficient electric air conditioning with micron filter, alloy wheels, heated front seats, speakers in the rear doors, heated door mirrors, a leather-wrapped steering wheel, speed-sensitive electric power steering (EPS), a heated driver's seat and LED rear tail lamps.

-Moving up to the mid-level SE model nets a bevy of upgrades including a 360-watt, eight-speaker sound system, a leather-wrapped steering wheel and shift knob, silver accents on the seats, a unique two-tone trim on the dashboard and the door panels and fog lamps with daytime running lights.
+Moving up to the mid-level SE model nets a bevy of upgrades including a 360-watt, eight-speaker sound system, a leather-wrapped shift knob, silver accents on the seats, a unique two-tone trim on the dashboard and the door panels and fog lamps with daytime running lights.